-If you’re ready to be a big hit with your next phone, we’ve put together a list of your favorite phones.
+If you’re ready to be a big hit with your next phone, we’ve compiled a list of your favourite phones.

-This list is for the 10+ large screen phones for 2022.
-We will do our best to help you understand our list of the biggest screen mobile phones.
+This list is for the 10+ large-screen phones for 2023.
+We will do our best to help you understand our list of giant-screen mobile phones.

 1. Motorola Moto G200

-The Moto G200 is a unique addition to Motorola’s affordable mid-range Moto G line with the biggest screen of 6.8 inches, making it a big-screen mobile phone.
+The Moto G200 is a unique addition to Motorola’s affordable mid-range Moto G line with a giant screen of 6.8 inches, making it a big-screen mobile phone.

-One of the few devices to use is the Qualcomm Snapdragon 888+ that delivers flagship-class performance on a budget, while the extended 6.8-inch display delivers ultra-smooth 144Hz visuals, ideal for gaming, and Ready For support also brings desktops.
+One of the few devices is the Qualcomm Snapdragon 888+, which delivers flagship-class performance on a budget.
+In contrast, the extended 6.8-inch display has ultra-smooth 144Hz visuals, ideal for gaming, and Ready For support also brings desktops.
 It’s like the user experience when connecting to an external display.

-The oversized 5000mAh battery also ensures long battery life and 33W fast charging means you don’t have to wait for the phone to recharge for hours at a time.
+The large 5000mAh battery also ensures long battery life and 33W fast charging means you don’t have to wait for the phone to recharge for hours.

 2. Samsung Galaxy Note 20 Ultra

-It’s still more than a handful, but it’s not entirely outrageous by today’s standards, it’s not completely outrageous.
-You need to apply some force to pull it out partially and then completely pull it out with your fingertips.
+It’s still more than a handful, but it’s not entirely outrageous by today’s standards.
+You must apply some force to pull it out partially and then completely pull it out with your fingertips.

-The S-Pen can be inserted upside down, and luckily you won’t damage your phone if you accidentally try to put it upside down.
+The S-Pen can be inserted upside down; luckily, you won’t damage your phone if you accidentally try to put it upside down.

 3. Motorola Moto G9 Plus

-Moto G9 Plus’s screen measures 78.1mm wide, 169.98mm high, 9.69mm thick, and weighs 223g, making it the largest phone of 2022.
-The frame and back are plastic and there is no IP rating for dust/water resistance, but Motorola says the G9 Plus has a water-repellent design.
+Moto G9 Plus’s screen measures 78.1mm wide, 169.98mm high, 9.69mm thick, and weighs 223g, making it the most significant phone in 2023.
+The frame and back are plastic, and there is no IP rating for dust/water resistance, but Motorola says the G9 Plus has a water-repellent design.

 The Moto G9 Plus runs on Qualcomm’s mid-range Snapdragon 730G SoC, despite only having 4GB of RAM.
 The OS is Android 10, with only a few decorations.
 128GB of internal storage with a MicroSD card.
-Motorola offers a transparent bumper that mitigates both the slippery backplate and the tendency to collect fingerprints but makes the handset larger.
+Motorola offers a transparent bumper that mitigates the slippery backplate and the tendency to collect fingerprints, making the handset more significant.

 The fingerprint reader is built into the power button on the right edge of the handset, just below the volume rocker.
 There is a dedicated Google Assistant button on the left, a 3.5mm headset jack on the top, and a USB-C charging/connection port on the bottom.